McLeodMoores/starling-tools/opengamma-maven-plugin/README.md

 Example:

 ```
- mvn opengamma:server-stop
+ mvn starling:server-stop
 ```

 #### Properties file

-The command line can be shortened using a properties file name `opengamma-maven-plugin.properties`.
+The command line can be shortened using a properties file name `starling-maven-plugin.properties`.
 The only command line argument is to the classpath directory whether the file is located.

 The following property keys are recognised: